Remit of the Public accountability meeting

 Through the work of the Public accountability meeting, the Commissioner ensures that:

-- The Chief Constable is held to account in their delivery of the Police and Crime Plan through monitoring key performance indicators.
+- The Chief Constable and Chief Fire Officer are held to account in their delivery of the Police, Fire and Crime Plan through monitoring key performance indicators.

 - Specific areas of service are evaluated and reported on.